 - tocilizumab (Actemra)

 Also known as steroids, corticosteroids are prescription drugs that work to reduce pain and inflammation.
-These drugs suppress the immune system in a general fashion, so the risk of infection may be greater when taking them.
+These drugs suppress the immune system to provide symptom relief quickly.
+However, they also come with a range of side effects, some potentially serious, including:

 - increased blood sugar